i0gan/i0gan/README.md

 ## 🧑 About me:
 ### Hi there 👋
-- I'm i0gan! you can call me logan also.
-Wanna make games more funny.
-I work at pwnsky, I very enjoy it!
+- I'm i0gan! you can call me logan also. making games more funny.